A Family Guide to London: 20 Things to do with Kids

 6. Tower of London

 This is such great place for kids and if yours have the attention span, be sure to take the free Beefeater tour.
 Beefeaters are the guards at the Tower.
 I originally thought they were just tour guides in costume, but they are all decorated military veterans.
+Learn more about the Beefeaters here.
 We had Billy the Beefeater for our tour (you can follow him on instagram @billybeefeater).
 Not only was he a decorated vet, but he also had a degree in medieval military defense so he really knew what he was talking about.
 What an amazing job for this guy!
 The beefeaters live on site at the Tower and it is a very sought after and respected position for retired military.
 So don’t treat them like just tour guides!

 After the tour you can see the crowned jewels, learn about the old zoo at the tower and the interesting stories that went along with that (kids love this part), see how prisoners were tortured, and look at the collection of thousands of antique weapons inside the white tower.
 There are usually characters in costume roaming around and acting out little scenes.
 Several gift shops and restrooms are also dispersed throughout.
 Be sure to checkout the ravens that guard the tower.
 Legend has it that if they leave the Tower then England will fall!